Estimating WebRTC Video QoE Metrics Without Using Application Headers: Evaluation

 \subsection{Real-world data}

-This section describes the results over the data collected from \ndevices access networks.
-We do observe some differences between the real-world dataset. \teams and \webex use a different \texttt{payload type} compared to the in-lab data.
-For \teams, we observe a \texttt{payload type} of 100 for video, 101 for video retransmission, while for \webex, the \texttt{payload type} for video is 100, with no retransmissions as in the lab data.
-We adjust the media classification approach for the RTP methods accordingly, while the remaining methodology is same as in-lab.
+This section describes the results of the data collected from \ndevices access networks.
+We observe a few differences in the real-world dataset compared to the in-lab dataset.
+The \texttt{payload type} in \teams and \webex is different: For \teams, we observe a \texttt{payload type} of 100 for video, 101 for video retransmission, while for \webex, the \texttt{payload type} for video is 100, with no retransmissions as in the lab data.
+We adjust the media classification approach for the RTP methods accordingly, while the remaining methodology remains the same as for the in-lab data.